-A headphone amp is a relatively low-powered amplifier that raises the low-voltage audio signal from a source device (be it a turntable, PC, or smartphone) to a sufficient level such that it can be converted (or transduced) into soundwaves by the speakers inside your headphones.
-A headphone amp is like the amps used to power big speakers, but operates at a lower scale.
+A headphone amp is a relatively low-powered amplifier that raises the low-voltage audio signal from a source device (be it a turntable, PC, or smartphone) to a sufficient level such that it can be converted (or transduced) into sound waves by the speakers inside your headphones.
+It works like the amps used to power full-sized speakers but operates at a lower scale.

 What is a DAC?

-Most modern headphone amps also include an electronic component called a DAC (digital to analog converter).
-A DAC’s job is to convert digital audio information into a low-voltage signal that an amplifier can use.
+Most modern headphone amps also include an electronic component called a DAC (digital-to-analog converter).
+A DAC’s job is to convert digital audio information into a low-voltage signal that an amplifier can, well, amplify.

-Analog components like a turntable or tape deck don’t need a DAC – they already put out analog low-voltage signals – but any digital audio device like a PC, smartphone, iPod, or tablet need both a DAC and headphone amp in order for you to hear sound with your headphones.
+Analog components like a turntable or tape deck don’t need a DAC – they already put out analog low-voltage signals – but digital audio devices like PCs, smartphones, iPods, or tablets need both a DAC and headphone amp in order for you to hear sound through your headphones.

 Why do I need a headphone amp?

 All those digital devices we just mentioned already have a DAC and headphone amp built right in – that’s why you can just plug your headphones in and hear sound.
-Why, then, would you need a different headphone amp?
+Why, then, would you need a separate component?

 Unfortunately, the quality of those built-in components varies greatly from device to device, and, therefore, so does the sound quality.
-A MacBook Pro has a decent DAC and headphone amp built in, so it sounds … decent, but many laptops, like the old Dell Inspiron N5110 for example, have very low quality DACs and headphone amps built in, so they sound pretty bad.
-The same goes for phones: Some sound terrible, some are decent, and some – like the LG V30 – sound superb.
+A MacBook Pro has a decent DAC and headphone amp built in, so it sounds … decent, but many laptops, like the old Dell Inspiron N5110 for example, have very low-quality DACs and headphone amps, so they sound pretty bad.
+The same goes for phones: Some sound terrible, some are decent, and some – like the LG V30 or V35 – sound superb.